divadiahim/clipcell/README.md

    ```sh
    wl-paste --watch clipcelld store
    ```
-   This shall pe called once pe session in your config.
+   This shall be called once per session in your config.

 2. To delete the saved clipboard entries (including the shm file) run:
    ```sh